Famous birds of Costa Rica

 1. Resplendent quetzal

-One of the strikingly colorful and vibrant birds, the Resplendent quetzal, proudly resides in Costa Rica.
+One of the famous colorful and vibrant birds, the Resplendent Quetzal, proudly resides in Costa Rica.
 This bird is prominent for being the most beautiful bird in the country.

 A male resplendent quetzal